 - your child plays sports that suit their size, age and ability

-- they don’t stay too long in cold water or hot sun
+- they don't stay too long in the cold or the heat

-- they wear clothes suited to the environment
+- they have clothes and equipment suited to the environment

-A child’s emotional environment is just as important as their physical environment.
-Protect your child’s emotions when playing sport by ensuring:
+A child's emotional environment is just as important as their physical environment.
+Protect your child's wellbeing when playing sport by ensuring: